DafetiteOgaga/betty_wrapper/README.md

 ### Installation

-Simply clone the Betty repo using the link provided in the 0x00.
+1. Clone the Betty repo using the link provided in the 0x00.
 C - Hello, World project or click here [Betty](https://github.com/alx-tools/Betty) or
    ```
    git clone https://github.com/alx-tools/Betty.git
    ```